tjmad43/tech508Cloud/learn_deployment/sparta-app-runbook.md

 gpg --dearmor | \
 sudo tee /usr/share/keyrings/mongodb-server-7.0.gpg > /dev/null`
   - `tee` overwrites the file without asking.
 Redirecting `> /dev/null` suppresses output
+- OR just add `--yes` to the original command

 - to run scripts:
   - put into git repo & pull, or create new script file and paste